 The good news is that network monitoring tools have been keeping pace with network growth, resulting in a wide range of options that can do everything from simply monitoring up/down time to receiving real-time information about devices on your network.

-While I’m not going to list out every open-source, free, freemium, or paid network monitoring tool out there, this list covers many common network monitoring pain points for which I’ll provide my choice of best tool to solve the issue.
+While I’m not going to list out every open-source, free, freemium, or paid software out there, this network monitoring tools guide covers many common network monitoring pain points for which I’ll provide my choice of best tool to solve the issue.
 My hope is that this will help you during your own research process, whether you are looking for your first tool or want to replace or upgrade your current solution because it no longer meets your network monitoring needs.

 Best Overall Network Monitoring Software: Network Performance Monitor